scraperwiki/swbox/README.md

 ## Changelog

+#### 0.0.9 – set-top box

+* Rsync reports of "Permanently added [url] to the list of known hosts" no longer fool swbox into thinking the `push`/`clone` operation failed.
+* Mentions of "beta.scraperwiki.com" changed to "scraperwiki.com"

 #### 0.0.8 – post box

 * `swbox push --preview` will show a preview of what would be created/updated/deleted, without changing anything on the remote box.